Training center at WSU brings increase in law enforcement recruits

 WPD believes this interaction has helped recruit more applicants.

-The department had a startling increase from the mid 500’s in 2015 to about 900 new recruits in this year.
+The department had a startling increase from just over 500 in 2015 to about 900 new recruits in this year.

 The Sedgwick County Sheriff’s Office say they are also noticing an increase.